hyunjunian/Poor-Charlie-s-Almanack/en.md

 Usually, I don’t use formal projections.
 I don’t let people do them for me because I don’t like throwing up on the desk, but I see them made in a very foolish way all the time, and many people believe in them, no matter how foolish they are.
 It’s an effective sales technique in America to put a foolish projection on a desk.
 And if you’re an investment banker, it’s an art form.
 I don’t read their projections either.
 Once Warren and I bought a company, and the seller had a big study done by an investment banker.
 It was about this thick.
 We just turned it over as if it were a diseased carcass.
 He said, “We paid $2 million for that.”
 I said, “We don’t use them.
 Never look at them.”

 Anyway, as the Medicare example showed, all human systems are gamed, for reasons rooted deeply in psychology, and great skill is displayed in the gaming because game theory has so much potential.
 That’s what’s wrong with the workers’ comp system in California.
 Gaming has been raised to an art form.
 In the course of gaming the system, people learn to be crooked.
 Is this good for civilization?
 Is it good for economic performance?
 Hell no. The people who design easily gameable systems belong in the lowest circle of Hell.

-> The people who design easily gameable systems belong in the lowest circle of Hell.
->

 I’ve got a friend whose family controls about 8 percent of the truck trailer market.
 He just closed his last factory in California, and he had one in Texas that was even worse.
 The workers’ comp cost in his Texas plant got to be double-digit percentages of payroll.
 Well, there’s no such profit in making truck trailers.
 He closed his plant and moved it to Ogden, Utah, where a bunch of believing Mormons are raising big families and don’t game the workers’ comp system.
 The workers’ comp expense is 2 percent of payroll.